 - Notes: 1.
-The interest rates for lending funds to subsidiaries are determined in reference to market interest rates.
+The interest rates for lending funds to subsidiaries and affiliate are determined in reference to market interest rates.
 The Company does not receive collateral. - 2.
-Guarantees on borrowings and others, and guarantees on business provided for lending and other transactions by subsidiaries.
-The Company receives market-based guarantee fees from subsidiaries. - 3.
-The sales price of the subsidiary stock is determined by the value of the subsidiary.
+Guarantees on borrowings and others by subsidiaries, and guarantees on business by affiliate provided for lending and other transactions.
+The Company receives market-based guarantee fees from subsidiaries and affiliate.